SuperDARNCanada/data_flow/README.md

     - The data flow script logs are available in the `~/logs/[script name]` directory
 6. For telemetry purposes, summary logs are availabe for each script in the `~/logs/[script name]/summary/` directory.
 These logs contain the status of all operations on each file and easily parseable to monitor data flow operation.
+Each script rsyncs the summary files to Chapman for uploading to the Engineering dashboard.
+SSH password-free connection must be setup between each computer and Chapman for this to work correctly.